smallTrogdor/journey-maps-client-flutter/README.md

 * When selecting POIs programmatically with the `RokasPOIController`, one can only select from the POIs that are loaded in the tile source, meaning that trying to select a POI at a very distant place will not be possible.
 The workaround would be to first move to the geo coordinate and then select the POI.

-### Known Bugs

-* The [SBBMapStyleSwitchButton] is not working when the [SBBMap] is rebuild and the passed in [SBBMapStyler] is not preserved in the state.
-Make sure to keep the styler in your state.

 [Journey Maps API]: (https://developer.sbb.ch/apis/journey-maps/information)